romanchot/AKC_Laravel/README.md

 Passing tests          Y

-Docker setup           N
+Docker setup           Y

 Migrations             Y

-Use of Vue or React    Y
+Use of Vue or React    Y => Just in Laravel Login Module.
+I would like to mix this with GoogleMapsJs functions, but I need more time and the knowledge